mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Set...
 I'm sorry."

-"Don't be sorry, Cas," she said, "If I were anyone else, you would be sold to Lissa by now and I would be planning what to do with my reward.
+"Don't be sorry, Cas," she said, "If I were anyone else, you would be sold to Shinna by now and I would be planning what to do with my reward.
 But I love you too much to do that, and I believe - I know - that you can bring some humanity back to the land of Ulu."

 Setre looked toward the entrance to the safehouse and called, "Kipnu!"